karadagserhat/City-API/README.md

 ## 1. Overview

-City’s API is a REST API.
+City API is a REST API.
 All requests are made to endpoints beginning:
 `https://city-api-production.up.railway.app/api/v1/`

 All requests must be secure, i.e. `https`, not `http`.